 You line your favorite jelly roll pan with foil (I like the nonstick foil myself).
 Open a sleeve of saltines and lay them out on the foil in a single layer, with the sides touching.
 If you have an 11 x 17 inch pan they will fit perfectly.

 Next take 2 sticks of butter and melt them in a saucepan over medium high heat.
 Pour in a cup of brown sugar and boil that sinful mixture for three minutes.
 It will look alarmingly dramatic, but don’t worry, it’s doing its job.

 After three minutes give it a good final stir and pour it over those saltines, making sure they are good and covered.
 Pop the pan into a 400 degree oven for 7 minutes.
 The butter and sugar will soak and cook into the saltines, coating them in caramel goodness.

+This easy recipe for chocolate caramel cookie brittle makes a perfect holiday gift from the kitchen, and with just four ingredients it's a snap to whip up.
 After 7 minutes you take out the tray and put it on a cooling rack.
 Pour a 12 ounce bag of chocolate chips into a microwave safe bowl and nuke them for about 2-3 minutes until they turn into melted chocolate when you stir them.

 At this point pour the melted chocolate over the caramel saltines and spread that chocolatey goodness over the whole thing with a spatula until the entire layer is covered.
 Oh yes.